-Following a ten-year career in human resources at an investment firm in Sacramento, California, 35-year-old Michelle Ko is currently a California community college student.
-After deciding that the cut-throat corporate environment wasn’t for her—and spending several years unemployed—she is transitioning careers.
+Following a ten-year career in human resources at an investment firm in Sacramento, California, Michelle Ko decided to enroll a community college at the age of 35.
+After deciding that the cut-throat corporate environment wasn’t for her—and spending several years unemployed—she is transitioned careers.
 In the fall of 2010, she enrolled at Glendale Community College (GCC) to pursue a nursing degree.

 Michelle grew up the younger of two sisters in the suburbs of the Northern California city of San Jose.
 Both of her parents were born in South Korea and immigrated to the U.S. in the mid-1960s.
 Michelle’s parents owned a liquor store and managed to send her and her older sister, Sue, to private schools for most of their primary education.
 Michelle’s parents believed strongly in advancement through education.